 Great For: This design is a modified version of the above Half-Grilled Partitions.
 It is great for horses that get along well with their neighbors, but might need a bit more privacy – especially during feeding.

 Our Take: This style provides the best of both worlds – ventilation and socialization all while providing some privacy.
 Another neat thing is that these partitions are also more cost-effective than the first style!

 Great For: This design features full wood for maximum privacy.
 This full privacy design is well-suited for larger barns where need to limit socialization and contact among stall neighbors.
+It is also great for veterinary clinics, small private sales barns, and breeding facilities where stallions require isolation.
 It also great for barns where biosecurity containment is needed.

 Our Take: While we try to promote ventilation in all of our stall designs, we understand that there is a functional need for Full Privacy Stall Partitions.
 These Partitions are often used in large show barns where horses visit, compete, and stay for short periods of times.
 Full Partitions allow horses privacy and comfort during their short stays.
 These Partitions are also great for veterinary facilities, boarding barns with quarantine stalls, and other uses.

 Bonus: Did you know that we can also build Stall Partitions for your grooming bays and wash stall areas?
 Below are two examples!